nLab hypergeometric function

 Idea

-The classical hypergeometric series (introduced by Gauss) are solutions of certain ordinary differential equations of second order, the hypergeometric differential equation.
+The classical hypergeometric series (introduced by Gauss) are complex solutions of certain ordinary differential equations of second order, the hypergeometric differential equation.

 Definition